-1. For unexpected occurrence that creates unusually high traffic volumes, as directed by the Engineer.
+- 1. For unexpected occurrence that creates unusually high traffic volumes, as directed by the Engineer. - 2.
+For New Year's Day, between the hours of 30 minutes before sunset.
+December 31st until 30 minutes after sunrise January 2nd.
+If New Year's Day is on Saturday or Sunday, then until 30 minutes after sunrise the following Tuesday.

-- 2. For New Year's Day, between the hours of 7:00 a.m.
-December 31st and 8:00 p.m.
-January 2nd.
-If New Year's Day is on a Friday, Saturday, Sunday or Monday, then until 8:00 p.m. the following Tuesday. - 3.
-For Easter, between the hours of 7:00 a.m.
-Thursday and 8:00 p.m.
-Tuesday. - 4.
-For Memorial Day, between the hours of 7:00 a.m.
-Friday and 8:00 p.m.
-Wednesday. - 5.
-For Independence Day, between the hours of 7:00 a.m. the Friday before the week of Independence Day and 8:00 p.m. the following Monday after the week of Independence Day. - 6.
-For Labor Day, between the hours of 7:00 a.m.
-Friday and 8:00 p.m.
-Wednesday. - 7.
-For Thanksgiving Day, between the hours of 7:00 a.m.
-Tuesday and 8:00 p.m.
-Monday. - 8.
-For Christmas, between the hours of 7:00 a.m. the Friday before the week of Christmas Day and 8:00 p.m. the following Tuesday after the week of Christmas.
+- 3. For Easter, between the hours of 30 minutes before sunset Thursday and 30 minutes after sunrise Monday. - 4.
+For Memorial Day, between the hours of 30 minutes before sunset Friday and 30 minutes after sunrise Tuesday. - 5.
+For Independence Day, between the hours of 30 minutes before sunset the day before Independence Day and 30 minutes after sunrise the day after Independence Day.

+If Independence Day is on a Saturday or Sunday, then between the hours of 30 minutes before sunset the Thursday before Independence Day and 30 minutes after sunrise the Tuesday after Independence Day.

+- 6. For Labor Day, between the hours of 30 minutes before sunset Friday and 30 minutesafter sunrise Tuesday. - 7.
+For Thanksgiving Day, between the hours of 30 minutes before sunset Tuesday and 30 minutes after sunrise Monday. - 8.
+For Christmas, between the hours of 30 minutes before sunset the Friday before the week of Christmas Day and 30 minutes after sunrise the following Monday after the week of Christmas Day.